Lipen/discrete-math-course/typst/hw4.typ

 #pagebreak()

-= Part II: Truth-Tellers and Liars
+= Chapter II: Truth-Tellers and Liars

 #Box[
   Identity and consistency are two different constraints.